 $ kato node attach -e router CORE_IP

-Note that the public DNS entry for the Stackato cluster's API endpoint must resolve to the Router if it is separate from the Core Node.
-For clusters requiring multiple Routers, see the Load Balancer and Multiple Routers section below.
+If a Router-only node is the gateway to Stackato, the public DNS entry for the API endpoint must point to that node.
+For larger clusters requiring multiple gateway Routers, see the Load Balancer and Multiple Routers section below.

 Data services can share a single node (small clusters) or run on separate nodes (recommended for production clusters).
 To set up all available data services on a single node and attach it to the Core node, run the following command on the data services node: